jrodal98/transfer/README.md

 # transfer

-A bash script for uploading and downloading from <https://transfer.sh/>.
+A bash script for uploading and downloading from <https://transfer.sh/> and <https://0x0.st>.

-More sites, such as <0x0.st>, to come soon.
+Submit an issue for support for similar sites.

 ## Features